 The employees who bring the class action lawsuit as class representatives are usually awarded extra compensation in addition to their individual recovery as a form of “incentive pay.”

-Some types of employees are exempt from the overtime regulations – meaning they are not required to be paid overtime.
+Some types of employees are exempt from the overtime regulations under overtime rules in Massachusetts – meaning they are not required to be paid overtime.
 Exempt employees include executives, professionals, and some seasonal workers.
-The following is a list of employees who are exempt from overtime under Massachusetts law:
+The following is a list of employees who are exempt from overtime under overtime rules in Massachusetts: